 Bill George Award

-The Bill George award is a plaque inscribed with the recipient's name and the year presented.
-There is also a plaque located in the Last Frontier Council Service Center listing all past recipients of the award.
-This recognition is presented to the outstanding youth member(s) of the Ma-Nu Lodge.
-This is the highest recognition that can be given to a member of the lodge.
+The Bill George award is presented to the outstanding youth member(s) of the Ma-Nu Lodge.
+This recognition is the highest recognition that can be given to a youth member of the lodge.
 The award is chosen by the adult advisers in the Lodge.

 Miller “Pat” Patterson Award

 The Miller Pat Patterson award is given much like the Bill George Award to the outstanding adult member(s) of the Ma-Nu Lodge.
-This award is also a plaque that is presented to the recipient with their name and year listed on it.
-Another nameplate is placed on the award plaque located in the Last Frontier Council Service Center.
-This award is chosen by the youth officers of the Ma-Nu Lodge.
+This recognition is the highest recognition that can be given to an adult member of the lodge.
+The award is chosen by the youth officers of the Ma-Nu Lodge.